 If you are struggling with financial margin in your life, and if that struggle is played out in a debt issue, please take the opportunity that today presents.
 Take some time to sit with your finances and with the questions above to consider why your financial margin is thin.
 Take ownership of the issue and commit to two or three steps that God reveals to you in that time.

-There is only one real answer to debt: spend less than you earn and do it consistently.
 However, there are many reasons that you may be in debt or struggling with that area of margin in your life.
 Seek to understand what is behind your struggle, and ask God to show you how to be proactive and, simultaneously, how to trust Him for guidance and provision in the journey.

 If you don't struggle with financial margin, take the opportunity to examine what is behind other areas where your lack margin; be it with your time, your emotional energy, or your spiritual life.
 It will be a valuable journey for you!